 Growing a kaleidoscope of carrots is also a great way to engage children in the garden.
 Kids love to plant the seeds, water the seedlings, and harvest the roots.
 Who knows, they may even eat their vegetables!

 The varied colors of rainbow carrots aren’t just pretty, they also have different nutritional benefits.
 According to the USDA carrots with red roots have lycopene and beta-carotene, while purple carrots have anthocyanin as well as beta and alpha carotene.
+Carrots are also packed with fiber, potassium, vitamin A, and vitamin C.

 How to mix your own rainbow carrots